AWegnerGitHub/awegnergithub.github.io-content/2023_02_04_chatgpt_beats_coderbyte.md

 In previous articles in this series, I've shown how [ChatGPT][1] can easily solve interview assessments from [LeetCode][leetcode], [TestGorilla][gorilla], [CodeSignal][codesignal], [Codility][codility] and [HackerRank][hackerrankg].
-I've said it in those articles, but I'll say it again: Companies need to evaluate their engineering candidates - all candidates, actually - apprpriately when they are hiring.
+I've said it in those articles, but I'll say it again: Companies need to evaluate their engineering candidates - all candidates, actually - appropriately when they are hiring.
 Your engineers are using many tools to do their jobs and AI Tooling is one of the newest tools on the market.
 Removing a tool from your engineers is going to make them less efficient, and _not_ testing your candidates on how they use these tools is going to mean you hire someone that had not fully demonstrated their capabilities.

 ChatGPT should be treated as a tool, but it's also helpful to think of it as a junior level engineer.
-You need to check it's work.
+You need to check its work.
 [ChatGPT is known to be inaccurate][pfapi], which is why it remains [banned on Stack Overflow][soban].
 There are a few instances where
 I had to do that below.